-As our summer comes to a close, focus is beginning to shift onto the upcoming school year, and all the excitement that comes with going back to school!
-For many children, the fun of going and getting new clothes, new school supplies and you guessed it, that new backpack with the latest and greatest superhero or Disney princess is all part of the excitement!
-However, we know that your children’s safety is your biggest concern, I mean, we teach them how to look both ways before crossing the street, that they have to wear a helmet while riding their bike, and wear a seatbelt while in the car!
+As summer comes to a close, focus is beginning to shift onto the upcoming school year and all the excitement that comes with going back to school!
+For many children, the fun of going and getting new clothes, new school supplies and, you guessed it, that new backpack with the latest and greatest superhero or Disney princess is all part of the excitement!
+We know that your children’s safety is your biggest concern.
+Moreover, we teach them how to look both ways before crossing the street and that they have to wear a helmet while riding their bike.
 Why would we think to teach them how to properly wear a backpack?

 Many of us don’t even consider the risks of a child wearing a poor fitting, heavy backpack to and from school everyday, lifting it up and down upwards of ten times a day for an entire school year.
 It is estimated that approximately 14,000 kids are treated for backpack related injuries per year.
-As well, a report conducted by the federal consumer product safety commission, calculated that carrying a twelve-pound backpack everyday, puts a cumulative load on children’s bodies, of approximately 21,600 pounds, which is the equivalent of six midsized cars!!
-We also strongly believe that carrying the excess weight of an over loaded backpack, not only causes injury, but zaps children’s energy, that is better spent doing school work and participating in sports.
+A report conducted by the federal consumer product safety commission calculated that carrying a twelve-pound backpack everyday puts a cumulative load on children’s bodies of approximately 21,600 pounds.
+Carrying overloaded backpacks zaps children’s energy that is better spent doing school work and participating in sports.

-Excessive loads and improper use of backpacks has been linked to an increase in injuries, such as neck and back pain, headaches, bad posture and nerve injury in children and youth.
-It is suggested that when children and youth are exposed to lugging around overweight backpacks regularly, they may experience muscular fatigue, along with becoming susceptible to overuse injuries, especially the younger school aged children, whose muscle development has yet to completely develop, and may not be adequate to sustain the unbalanced heavy loads place on them from poorly worn backpacks.
+Excessive loads and improper use of backpacks has been linked to an increase in injuries.
+Neck and back pain, headaches, bad posture, and nerve injury in children and youth are all common ones.
+As a result, it is suggested that when children and youth are exposed to lugging around overweight backpacks regularly, they may experience muscular fatigue.
+They may also become susceptible to overuse injuries, especially the younger school aged children whose muscle development has yet to completely develop.
+It may not be adequate to sustain the unbalanced heavy loads placed on them by poorly worn backpacks.

 Along with the British Columbia Chiropractic Association, Harmony Chiropractic & Wellness Clinic advocates the ‘Pack it Light, Wear it Right’ campaign in order to aid in the prevention of such injuries!
-We believe that education is crucial and have put together some information to help guide parents and students to properly wear their backpacks, and prevent future injury.
+Furthermore, we believe that education is crucial and have put together some information to help guide parents and students to properly wear their backpacks and prevent future injury.

 Here are some helpful tips to ensure your child is correctly wearing a suitable backpack: